maxnut/GDReplayFormat/readme.md

 These extensions can be accessed the same way you access regular fields

+### Extension parsing

+Extension parsing depends on two things:
+- Replay's `shouldParseExtension()` virtual method, that you should override and implement logic to check if extensions should be parsed (or just `return true`)
+- The Replay's input tag, which will be compared against the input tag of the loaded replay

+If both conditions are matched, the extensions will be parsed.
+Otherwise they will be skipped.

 ## Migrating from GDR 1

 - The file format has completely changed.
 If you want to keep GDR 1 support we suggest using the [converter](https://github.com/maxnut/GDR-converter).